 What is so Wrong About Death?

-While Terasem argues that their cyber-heaven will result in a new age of reason, there is nothing in a Terasem afterlife that should leads us to believe that we will not, short of authoritarian rule, mimic our current “lower reasoned” social and cultural structures.
+While Terasem argues that their cyber-heaven will result in a new age of reason, there is nothing in a Terasem afterlife that should lead us to believe that we will not, short of authoritarian rule, mimic our current “lower reasoned” social and cultural structures.
 It is a progress narrative that states that with better reasoning and better intelligence, we will move past our current human problems.

-We have mentioned in the past that while transhumanists believe that theirs is an optimistic future, their arguments bring up a host of issues worthy of serious consideration.
+Transhumanism brings up a host of issues worthy of serious consideration.
 Our new will to master death goes hand-in-hand with the ways in which we avoid death and the way we have sanitized death through funeral and body disposition practices.
 But as those in the Death Positive movement argue, death acceptance can bring us a long way towards fulfillment in life, and even hope in death.

 A world where we can live forever might devalue our current existence and drive to self-fulfillment.
 Death is intimately tied into what it means to be human, and the promise of immortality may only exacerbate social, economic and class differences.
 These are all open questions, questions which may only be answered the hard way.